XStore

 Power Source Selection #

-The device has a built-in battery, which is designed for low power operation.
-During programming and testing of the device, the power source can be changed to USB to save the battery power for its actual operation.
-The power source can be changed to USB by setting the on-board Jumper to position 2.
+The device includes a built-in battery designed for low-power operation.
+During programming and testing, you can switch the power source to USB to conserve battery power for actual use.
+To select USB power, set the on-board jumper to position 2.

 Battery Monitoring #

 The battery is fed to the Port 2 of ADS1115 16 bit ADC, through a voltage divider as shown in the picture below.
-The battery voltage can be calculated and used for the operation and alerting functions.
+The device can calculate the battery voltage and use it for operation and alerting functions.

 Programming the Device #